-- Comment 8(B)(C) analyze the westward growth of the nation, the relationship between including the concept of Louisiana Purchase and Manifest Destiny and the westward growth of the nation; and - explain the causes and effects of the U.S.-Mexican War and their impact on the United States . ; and - (E) identify areas that were acquired to form the United States, including the LouisianaPurchase. - (7) History.
+[(E) identify areas that were acquired to form the United States, including the Louisiana Purchase.]

+- (7) History.
 The student understands how political, economic, and social factors led to the growth of sectionalism and the Civil War.
-The student is expected to: - (A) analyze the impact of tariff policies on sections of the United States before the Civil War; - (B) compare the effects of political, economic, and social factors on slaves and free blacks; - (C) analyze the impact of slavery on different sections of the United States; and - (D) identify the provisions and compare the effects of congressional conflicts and compromises prior to the Civil War, including the roles of John Quincy Adams, John C. Calhoun, Henry Clay, and Daniel Webster. - (8) History.
+The student is expected to: - (A) analyze the impact of tariff policies on sections of the United States before the Civil War; - (B) compare the effects of political, economic, and social factors on slaves and free blacks; - (C) analyze the impact of slavery on different sections of the United States; and

+- (D) identify the provisions and compare the effects of congressional conflicts and compromises prior to the Civil War, including the roles of John Quincy Adams, John C. Calhoun, Henry Clay, and Daniel Webster. - (8) History.
 The student understands individuals, issues, and events of the Civil War.
-The student is expected to: - (A) explain the roles played by significant individuals during the Civil War, including Jefferson Davis, Ulysses S. Grant, Robert E. Lee, and Abraham Lincoln, and heroes such as congressional Medal of Honor recipients William Carney and Philip Bazaar; - (B) explain the causes of the Civil War, including sectionalism, states' rights, and slavery, and significant events of the Civil War, including the firing on Fort Sumter; the battles of Antietam, Gettysburg, and Vicksburg; the announcement of the Emancipation Proclamation; Lee's surrender at Appomattox Court House; and the assassination of Abraham Lincoln; and - (C) analyze Abraham Lincoln's ideas about liberty, equality, union, and government as contained in his first and second inaugural addresses and the Gettysburg Address and contrast them with the ideas contained in Jefferson Davis's inaugural address. - (9) History.
+The student is expected to: - (A) explain the roles played by significant individuals during the Civil War, including Jefferson Davis, Ulysses S. Grant, Robert E. Lee, and Abraham Lincoln, and heroes such as congressional Medal of Honor recipients William Carney and Philip Bazaar; - (B) explain the causes of the Civil War, particularly the central role of the expansion of slavery and other contributing factors, including sectionalism and [1] states' rights [, and slavery, and significant events of the Civil War, including the firing on Fort Sumter; the battles of Antietam, Gettysburg, and Vicksburg; the announcement of the Emancipation Proclamation; Lee's surrender at Appomattox Court House; and the assassination of Abraham Lincoln]; [and] - (C) explain significant events of the Civil War, including the firing on Fort Sumter; the battles of Antietam, Gettysburg, and Vicksburg; the Emancipation Proclamation; Lee's surrender at Appomattox Court House; and the assassination of Abraham Lincoln; and - (D) [(C)] analyze Abraham Lincoln's ideas about liberty, equality, union, and government as contained in his first and second inaugural addresses and the Gettysburg Address and contrast them with the ideas contained in Jefferson Davis's inaugural address. - (9) History.
 The student understands the effects of Reconstruction on the political, economic, and social life of the nation.
-The student is expected to: - (A) evaluate legislative reform programs of the Radical Reconstruction Congress and reconstructed state governments; - Comment 9(B) explain evaluate the impact of the election of African Americans from the South such as Hiram Rhodes Revels; and - (C) explain the economic, political, and social problems during Reconstruction and evaluate their impact on different groups .; and - (D) identify the effects of legislative acts such as the Homestead Act, the Dawes Act, and the Morrill Act. - (10) Geography.
+The student is expected to: - (A) evaluate legislative reform programs of the Radical Reconstruction Congress and reconstructed state governments; - (B) explain [evaluate] the impact of the election of African Americans from the South such as Hiram Rhodes Revels; and - (C) explain the economic, political, and social problems during Reconstruction and evaluate their impact on different groups . [+ and] - [(D) identify the effects of legislative acts such as the Homestead Act, the Dawes Act, and the Morrill Act.] - (10) Geography.
 The student understands the location and characteristics of places and regions of the United States, past and present.
-The student is expected to:
+The student is expected to: - (A) locate places and regions directly related to major eras and turning points [of importance] in the United States during the 17th, 18th, and 19th centuries; - (B) compare places and regions of the United States in terms of physical and human characteristics; and - (C) analyze the effects of physical and human geographic factors such as weather, landforms, waterways, transportation, and communication on major historical [and contemporary] events in the United States. - (11) Geography.
+The student understands the physical characteristics of North America and how humans adapted to and modified the environment through the mid-19th century.
+The student is expected to: - (A) analyze how physical characteristics of the environment influenced population distribution, settlement patterns, and economic activities in the United States [during the17th, 18th, and 19th centuries]; and